STRTSNM/Artificial-Life/README.md

 # Artificial-Life
-An simple implementation of the conway's game of life
+A simple implementation of the conway's game of life